tml/cadmus/src/Chapter-1/Part III: Variables.md

 int age = 15;
 ```

-You can convert an integer to a String, by using `Integer.toString()`:
+You can convert an integer to a string, by using `Integer.toString()`:
 ```java
 int age = 13;
 String ageAsString = Integer.toString(age);
 ```

-You can convert a String to an integer by using `Integer.parseInt()`:
+You can convert a string to an integer by using `Integer.parseInt()`:
 ```java
 String ageAsString = "13";
 int age = Integer.parseInt(ageAsString);